Sg-14/school_flutter_project/README.md

 📖📖 Flutter School App for Students

-A simple Flutter app for to view academic related videos provided by the institute.
+A simple Flutter app to view academic related videos provided by the institute.
 The videos used for sample purposes are public test videos available on github.
  @jsturgis
 jsturgis/gist:3b19447b304616f18657   - Repositry was used for the videos